 Understanding Ownership

 Ownership is Rust’s most unique feature, and enables Rust to make memory safety guarantees without needing a garbage collector.
 It’s therefore important to understand how ownership works in Rust.
 In this chapter we’ll talk about ownership as well as several related features: borrowing, slices, and how Rust lays things out in memory.

-Ownership
+Ownership and Memory

 Rust’s central feature is ownership.
 It is a feature that is straightforward to explain, but has deep implications for the rest of the language.

 All programs have to manage the way they use a computer’s memory while running.
-Some languages have garbage collection, while in others, the programmer has to explicitly allocate and free the memory.
+Some languages have garbage collection that’s constantly looking for no longer used memory as the program runs, while in others the programmer has to explicitly allocate and free the memory.
 Rust takes a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile-time.
 You do not pay any run-time cost for any of these features.

 Since ownership is a new concept for many programmers, it does take some time to get used to.
 There is good news, though: the more experienced you become with Rust and the rules of the ownership system, the more you’ll be able to naturally develop code that is both safe and efficient.
 Keep at it!